 Make & handling

-• As the BGA 86 and the BGA 60 are both Stihl blowers, they benefit from the same level of quality and attention to detail.
+• Belonging to the line of Stihl blowers, both the BGA 86 and the BGA 60 should have a shared standard of manufacturing and attention to detail.

 • These two products are handheld blowers and therefore provide you with superior mobility.